 You’ll be able to resume your daily brushing and flossing regime 24 hours after the extraction.
 Be mindful of your dental work, but regular dental care will speed healing and help keep your mouth fresh and clean.
 In no time you will feel like yourself and be back to normal activity.

-If any symptoms continue such as bleeding, pain, or swelling for two to three days after treatment, or if you have a reaction to the medication, please call our office immediately.
+If any symptoms continue such as bleeding, pain, or swelling for two to three days after treatment, or if you have a reaction to the medication, please call our Grande Prairie dental clinic immediately.

 Find out if a dental extraction might be in the best interest of your health.
 Our Grande Prairie dental team will happily answer any questions you may have.